pbsinclair42/SDP-2016/Reports/User Guide.md

 - RF stick (used to make the computer talk to the robot)
 - Battery charger (charges batteries)
 - Battery tester (tests batteries)
-- A ball (Hint: get this in the opponent's goal)
+- A ball

 ## 3. Software

 ### Overview

-The software consists of a sketch for the arduino microcontroller, a communication system, a planning/strategy system and a vision system, all of which are currently still in development;
+The software consists of a sketch for the arduino microcontroller, a communication system, a planning/strategy system and a vision system, all of which are currently still in development.
+The arduino IDE makes uploading and verifying arduino code a piece of cake.
+For communication we also make use of python and librarys serial and time.
+All of these can be downloaded or found on DICE.

 ### Installing the requirements

-TBA
+#### Arduino IDE
+This is open source and can simply be downloaded from the arduino website.
+It should already be installed on DICE, open the terminal and type "arduino" and the software will likely open.

+#### python 2.7
+This downloadable from the python website.
+It should already be installed on DICE, open the terminal and type "python" and the interpreter will open.
+But you aren't finished yet, python doesn't include 'pyserial' by default, so run:
+    Pip install --user pyserial

 ## Troubleshooting
 ### The robot won't move
+#### Check the batteries aren't dead.
+Move the arduino and cabels out of your way and disconnect the battery pack from the arduino board.
+Pull the batteries out of the robot frame and swap each battery with a new/charged one.
 #### Check that the RF stick and the arduino RF chip are on the same frequency.
 Connect the arduino in the robot, and the RF stick to the computer.
 In the terminal type "screen /dev/ttyACM0 115200" if your USB stick is in the top left port and